MaheshtheDev/Twitter-Analysis/README.md

 -> Analysing the opinion of People on Respectives Topics like Opinion of Tesla Cyber Truck\
--> Taking Twitter as a Main Data Resource for Analysis
+-> Taking Twitter as a Main Data Resource for Analysis -> Data was extracting Using Twitter Api and Tweepy Library.

 ## Tesla Cyber-Truck